LiorSinai/liorsinai.github.io/_posts/2021-06-05-advanced-collisions.md

 [wiki_poker]: https://en.wikipedia.org/wiki/Poker_probability

 It is simpler and quicker to run Monte Carlo simulations, as I did in my [previous post][BirthdayProblem].
-Here is a comparison of running 1,000 and 10,000 trials per point compared to the true graph:
+Here is a comparison of running 1,000 and 10,000 trials per point compared to the true curve:

 <figure class="post-figure" id="probability_graphs">
 <img class="img-80"